Quantum Probability Estimation for Randomness with Quantum Side Information: and Max-Prob Estimators

 \subsection{Entropy Estimators From One-Trial Max-Prob}

 \begin{theorem} Let $B(CZ)$ be a max-prob estimator for $CZ$ and $\cC(CZ)$.
-For $0<\bar b\leq 1$, define
+For $0<\bar b$, define

-Then $K$ is an entropy estimator for $CZ$ and $\cC'(CZ)=\cM(\Cvx(\tr(\cC(CZ)));\Pfnt{E})$. \end{theorem}
+Then $K(CZ)$ is an entropy estimator for $CZ$ and $\cC'(CZ)=\cM(\Cvx(\tr(\cC(CZ)));\Pfnt{E})$. \end{theorem}

 For this theorem, $Z$ is considered as part of the output, not input.
+We can construct \QEFPs for $CZ$ and $\cC'(CZ)$ from the entropy estimators obtained above according to Thm.~\ref{thm:ee_to_qef} with $C$ there replaced by $CZ$ here and $Z$ there set to be trivial.
 If it is necessary to condition on $Z$ later, this can be done according to Protocol~\ref{prot:condimplicit}.
 Thm.~\ref{thm:ee_conduniformbnd} below considers the case where $Z$ is input to be conditioned on explicitly with a known probability distribution.
 An advantage of Thm.~\ref{thm:ee_uniformbnd} is that it is applicable even when the distribution of $Z$ is not predetermined at each trial.
 As discussed in Ref.~\cite{knill:qc2017a}, it is a good idea to choose $\bar b=\Exp_{\nu(CZ)}(B(CZ))$ where $\nu(CZ)$ is the anticipated trial probability distribution of $CZ$.

 \begin{proof} According to Lem.~\ref{lem:maxextend_is_CPclosed}, $\cC'(CZ)$ is $\pCP$-closed.
 Lem.~\ref{lem:mpe_extension} with $C$ there replaced by $CZ$ here and $Z$ there set to the trivial CV here implies that $B(CZ)$ is a maximum probability estimator for $CZ$ and $\cC'(CZ)$.
 Let $\tau(CZ)\in\cN(\cC'(CZ))$ and $\nu(CZ)=\tr(\tau(CZ))$.
 Below, we show that $\Exp_{\nu(CZ)}(B(CZ))\geq P_{\max}(\tau(CZ)|\Pfnt{E})$.
 Given this inequality and since $-\log P_{\max}(\tau(CZ)|\Pfnt{E})\leq H_{1}(\tau(CZ)|\Pfnt{E})$ (Lem.~\ref{lem:minent_ent} with the above replacements), for the theorem it suffices to show that $\Exp_{\nu(CZ)}(K(CZ))\leq -\log(\Exp_{\nu(CZ)}(B(CZ)))$.
 From